WisconsinRobotics/Talks/WPF/02-layout/README.md

 The above specifies a 2x2 grid of equal proportions, and places a button in the top left corner as well as another grid right under it.

+There are various ways to specify the size of a row or column:
+* Relative sizes (the `*` notation).
+If you have 2 columns with sizes `3*` and `7*`, column 0 would take 30% (3 / (3 + 7)) of the size and column 1 70%.
+* Absolute sizes - a pixel value for the element.
+Don't use this if you want stuff to expand with the size of your window.
+(Sometimes you don't, but those cases are special or rare)
+* Automatic sizes - specified by putting `auto` in the Width or Height attribute.
+This tells WPF to let make this row or column as big as the child elements need to be, and no more.

 It's pretty easy to use.
 Specify the number of rows and columns you need via the `Grid.RowDefinitions` and `Grid.ColumnDefinitions` tags, and then assign coordinates to child elements.
 You can also have subgrids as well!